ZeitNews/main/modules/login_security/README.txt

 Cleaning the event tracking information
 ---------------------------------------
-If for any reaons, you are encoutering problems with specific users (because they are being delayed or access is restricted), or if you change settings and want to do a module 'restart', you may clean the event track in this settings page.
+If for any reaons, you are encoutering problems with specific users (because they are restricted), or if you change settings and want to do a module 'restart', you may clean the event track in this settings page.
 At the bottom you will find a "Clea event tracking information" button.
 If you click this button, all tracked events will be deleted.

 Understanding protections